botkop/akkordeon/README.md

 Thus, a layer does not have to wait for the backward pass in order to perform the forward pass of the next batch.

 Every layer has its own optimizer.
-Thus, optimization itself runs asynchronously from other layers.
+Optimization on a layer runs asynchronously from other layers.
 To alleviate the 'delayed gradient' problem, we use an implementation of the '[Asynchronous Stochastic Gradient Descent with Delay Compensation'](https://arxiv.org/abs/1609.08326) optimizer.

+Data providers are implemented as actors.
+You can have mutiple data providers running at the same time, each with a subset of the training data for example.
-The actor model allows us to run the training and validation phases concurrently, and so data providers are implemented as actors.
+This allows us to run the training and validation phases concurrently.

+All actors can be deployed on a single machine or in a cluster of machines, thus leveraging both horizontal and vertical computing power.

 ## Prepare